IPO allotment in Nepal: how the lottery actually works and why everyone gets 10 kitta

 The "public quota" is the residual after several reservations are carved out.
 The headline issue size of, say, 20 lakh shares might leave only 12–15 lakh for the public lottery once the carve-outs are applied.
 The typical stack:

-The mutual fund and employee quotas almost always exhaust at higher hit rates than the general public lottery, which is why mutual fund investing is the indirect way to participate in IPOs without rolling the 5% retail dice.
+The mutual fund and employee quotas almost always exhaust at higher hit rates than the general public lottery, which is why investing through a mutual fund SIP is the indirect way to participate in IPOs without rolling the 5% retail dice.
 The migrant worker quota (currently with no lock-in) and the project-affected quota (with 3-year lock-in) are accessible only to qualifying applicants and reduce the general public pool further.

 Two recent cases, side by side